mohammeddahhani/limited-ressources-aloha-protocol/README.tex.md

 $$

 A station that collides and choose a backoff greater or equal than the number of remaining slots will quite the race and won't be able to succeed its transmission.
-In this case, we can imagine that such a station choses an imaginary time slot beyond tha last time slot in which all transmission are destined to fail.
+In this case, we can imagine that such a station choses an imaginary time slot $\phi$ beyond tha last time slot in which all transmission are destined to fail.

 <div style="text-align:center"><img src="https://github.com/mohammeddahhani/limited-ressources-Aloha-protocol/blob/master/exact_model.png" width="500" height="250"/></div>